Jordalenko/DuckHunt/README.md

 - in order to open the game in the same window as the game start page I added "_self" to the window.open method (https://stackoverflow.com/questions/43395782/open-new-html-page-in-the-same-tab-via-javascript#:~:text=You%20have%20to%20quote%20the,)%3B%20this%20code%20should%20work.).

 - in order to scope the project properly I abandoned the graphical displays for bullet and score counters.
 I re-integrated my text counters and solved the issue where the divs for the counters pushed the foreground layer down.
 I used this w3 link to position the divs over the image properly. https://www.w3schools.com/howto/howto_css_image_text.asp

+- Add scoring function to remove a point for missed shots.